frequency-chain/docs/pages/glossary.md

 ## Collator Rewards

 FRQCY Tokens awarded to Frequency-specific Public Collators for staking to the Frequency Network and participating in block formation activities.
+See [Collator Incentives](./Tokenomics/CollatorIncentives.md).

 ## Content Identifier (CID)